Timeframe picker

 (by 30d | 7d | 1d)

-The NQL query considers one hundred and eighty 1-day time buckets.
+The NQL query takes into account one hundred and eighty 1-day time buckets.
 The amount of data that the last 30-day bucket contains depends on the time that the user loads the dashboard.
 This means that for the last 180 days, the user can see anywhere from 179 days of data to 179 days 23 hours 59 minutes of data.

 The start of the day is defined by the timezone that the server is located in.